The multimode conditional quantum Entropy Power Inequality and the squashed entanglement of the multimode extreme bosonic Gaussian channels: The squashed entanglement of multimode extreme bosonic Gaussian channels

 \subsection{Some relevant examples}

-In this subsection, we show how our results (\alref{alg:UpperBound} and \alref{alg:LowerBound1}) for the lower and upper bound of the squashed entanglement for multimode extreme bosonic Gaussian channels are perfectly compatible with known results for some very important examples of one-mode extreme bosonic Gaussian channels, \emph{i.e.}, the one-mode noiseless quantum Gaussian attenuator and the one-mode noiseless quantum Gaussian amplifier \cite{de2019squashed}.
+In this subsection, we show how our results (\alref{alg:UpperBound} and \alref{alg:LowerBound1}) for the lower and upper bound of the squashed entanglement for multimode extreme bosonic Gaussian channels are perfectly compatible with known results for some very important examples of one-mode extreme bosonic Gaussian channels, \emph{i.e.}, the one-mode noiseless bosonic Gaussian attenuator and the one-mode noiseless bosonic Gaussian amplifier \cite{de2019squashed}.